tum-fml/vda5050_connector/doc/nodes/VDA5050Connector.md

 * state [vda5050_msgs::State] : The state of the robot to be published to AnyFleet.
 * visualization [vda5050_msgs::Visalization] : Real time visualization messages of the AGV to AnyFleet.
-* connectionState [vda5050_msgs::Connection] : Connection state sent to Master Control.
+* connection [vda5050_msgs::Connection] : Connection state sent to Master Control.